Timex Men’s Expedition

 Analog Or Digital – The face of the timepiece is a matter of personal preference.
 As long as it’s properly luminescent either analog or digital will serve you well.
 Many models of tactical watch actually provide both in the form of a large analog face and a smaller digital window displaying 24 hour military time.
 If you need as much information at your disposal as possible that’s probably the option for you.

 Power – The last thing you want is for your watch to die on you in a tight spot.
 As such the power source for your tactical watch is crucial.
 Lithium-ion batteries are a popular, dependable choice but even they will eventually need to be recharged at some point.
-If you spend long days in the bush you’ll want to consider a self-winding watch that feeds off your movements or a solar powered watch that recharges using sunlight.
+If you spend long days in the bush you’ll want to consider a self-winding watch (or a watch winder) that feeds off your movements or a solar powered watch that recharges using sunlight.

 Size And Weight – The typical tactical watch can be pretty bulky.
 Since we’re not all built like NFL linemen it’s fair to say you’ll want to give due consideration to the size and weight of the device you’re strapping on to your wrist.
 You’re going to be wearing it for long hours after all and want it to be an asset not an anchor.
 Fortunately there are several high quality tactical watches that embrace a slimmer profile like the Hamilton Men’s Khaki and the Timex Expedition tactical watch reviewed above.